Can You Go To College At Any Age? 6 Things You Need to Know

 Younger students may enroll as exceptions if they demonstrate exceptional academic abilities, emotional maturity, and parental consent.
 These students should consider their readiness and seek supportive institutions.

 Older adults have the advantage of work and life experience to help motivate them through potential challenges.
-Colleges today cater programs and resources to non-traditional learners of all ages.
+Colleges today offer programs and resources to non-traditional learners of all ages.

 There are pros and cons to pursuing college at ages significantly above or below the average.
 But with realistic expectations, proper preparation, and utilization of available support, students of all ages can succeed and make the most of the opportunity.